 For those of us where our abuse happened in the past, as children or teenagers, it’s no walk in the park either.
 We struggle to live life in the moment, all the while our traumatic past tugs at us as if to say, “hey I’m still here”.

 Do I have all the answers and have it all together?
 Nope!
-However, I have to have faith that one of the benefits of this healing journey I’m on, will be that I’ll have the ability to enjoy the holidays a bit more.
+However, I must have faith that one of the benefits of this healing journey I’m on, will be that I’ll have the ability to enjoy the holidays a bit more.

 It may never be easy, but it can get easier to manage.
 You are validated for how you feel.
 I’m here on this journey with you.